KatiRemo/testingTelephones_unitTesting/phoneAPI.md

 If a person has multiple numbers of the same type, each of them will be in it's own object.

-If a parameter `type` is missing, an exception `'parameter missing'` is thrown.
+If a parameter `type` is missing, an exception `'missing parameter '` is thrown.

 The format of the returned array of object is: